 We get turned on our ears thinking of bowing down under someone – especially if that someone is flawed and sinful as we are.
 It seems like too tall an order and just more than should be asked.

-And then, on the other hand, we see it as a duty, a godly calling, so we try to walk along and go with this expectation: to submit, to set aside our self, to give in, to even give up.
+And then, on the other hand, we see it as a duty, a godly calling, so we attempt to go with this expectation: to submit, to set aside our self, to give in, even give up.
 Hard as we try, submission runs against our grain.

-So. last week, when I heard a talk on submission that just resonated to my bones I just knew I had to share it here because maybe you will feel as I do and allow God to redeem us from our fear of submission.
+Last week, when I heard a talk on submission that just resonated to my bones I knew I had to share it here because maybe you will feel as I do.
+Maybe you will allow God to redeem you from your fear of submission.

 Let that simmer for a minute.
 It truly goes against the grain and it may sound like God just wants to delete each one of us and have us become nothing but bowed low and insignificant.
 That’s what our secret heart fears.
 But we can’t stay there if we consider the Cross.